• Blog

 What isotretinoin targets

-Accutane isotretinoin targets several drivers of acne at once.
-It reduces oil production by shrinking oil glands and slows how skin cells clog pores.
-This multi-path approach explains why it can treat severe acne that resists other care.
+Accutane (isotretinoin) targets multiple drivers of acne simultaneously.
+It reduces oil production by shrinking oil glands and slows pore clogging by skin cells.
+This multipath approach explains why it can treat severe acne that is resistant to other treatments.

 Expected results and timeline